tryoasnafi/pick-a-captain/README.md

 # Pick A Captain

-<p>A simple random name generator to choose Captain of The Week &mdash; Studi Independen Bersertifikat (SIB) Dicoding Batch 2 </p>
+<p>A simple random name picker to choose Captain of The Week &mdash; Studi Independen Bersertifikat (SIB) Dicoding Batch 2 </p>